Deepen Your Knowledge: specialization courses

 Gluten-free course

-Recent scientific studies have shown that the number of people with celiac disease is steadily increasing.
-Pasta, beer, and other gluten-free baked goods are the most striking examples of a gradual and steady transformation in consumption patterns.
-These ongoing changes in dietary habits are contributing to the identification of a new target audience in the restaurant industry, with specific nutritional needs.
+Recent scientific studies have shown that people with celiac disease are steadily increasing.
+Pasta, beer and other baked goods reserved for people with celiac disease are certainly the most striking examples of a gradual and steady process of transformation in consumption.
+These continuous changes in eating habits are contributing in the restaurant world to the identification of a new target of customers with specific nutritional needs.

-The Gluten-Free Pizza course by the Italian School of Pizzaioli aims to teach how to produce an optimal dough and how to organize the workspace to serve customers in total safety.
-The theoretical part will be led by a professional trainer in gluten-free catering, while the practical part will be handled by Master Instructors with Certified Training Pathway specialized in creating gluten-free doughs.
+The course Gluten Free Pizza of Scuola Italiana Pizzaioli aims to teach how to produce dough with an optimal yield and how to organize the work space to serve their customers in total safety.
+The theoretical part will be entrusted to a professional trainer in gluten-free catering, while the practical part is entrusted to Master Instructors with Certified Training Path specialists in making gluten-free dough.

-The course is aimed at those who want to learn the different techniques of production, preparation, stretching, and baking of gluten-free pizza.
-It is suitable for professional pizza chefs and restaurant owners who wish to deepen their theoretical and practical knowledge needed to successfully operate in the gluten-free catering sector, including best practices in pizzerias, development of specific menus, and knowledge of dedicated equipment and clothing.
+The course is aimed at those who want to learn the different techniques for making, preparing, rolling out and baking gluten-free pizza.
+To professional pizza makers and restaurant owners who want to delve into the theory and practice necessary to successfully operate in the gluten-free restaurant industry through best practices in pizzerias, development of specific menus, and knowledge of dedicated equipment and clothing.

-Complete professional preparation in the world of gluten-free.
-The course will enable you to learn dough techniques, shaping, and baking of various types of pizza along with all the essential aspects to organize your gluten-free production in total safety.
+Comprehensive professional training on the world of gluten-free.
+The course will enable you to learn techniques of kneading, forming and baking different types of pizza along with all the fundamental aspects of organizing your gluten free production in total safety.

 Duration

-16 hours divided over 2 days: 4 hours of theoretical lessons and 12 hours of practical lessons.
+16 hours divided into 2 days: 4 hours theory class and 12 hours practical class.

 Language